 Alfred’s War by Rachel Bin Salleh and Samantha Fry

 Not much is known about the Indigenous Australians who have fought for Australia in every war since the Boer War.
 Alfred’s War is a gorgeously illustrated picture book that represents a universal experience of Indigenous soldiers who experienced equality amongst their fellow soldiers and friends, but who faced discrimination when they came back home.

 Reg Saunders by Hugh Dolan and Adrian Threlfall

 Like Alfred’s War, this graphic novel focuses on the story of an Indigenous soldier.
 Reg Saunders was the first Indigenous Australian to serve as a commissioned officer in the army.
 Overcoming initial discrimination, his strong leadership qualities set him apart and led him to become a respected sergeant.
 This book importantly recognises one of our Indigenous heroes.

 Like Once, the first book in the well-loved series by Morris Gleitzman that explores war from the perspective of a young boy, Loyal Creatures returns to the theme of war, this time focusing on the experiences of a young Australian man and his horse, Daisy.
 The narrative is tied to key moments in Australia’s history, and depicts the special bond that existed between men and the animals they rode into war with.

 The Divine Wind by Garry Disher

 Hart, Alice, Jamie and Mitsy are friends growing up in Broome.
-The four friends enjoy a golden period of youth and friendship, able to overlook hints of racial prejudice targeted towards Mitsy and her Japanese family.
-Then Japan bombs Australia.
+In the midst of a golden period of youth, friendship and budding romance, Japan bombs Australia.
+Mitsy and her Japanese family become the victims of racism, and suddenly the group must decide where their loyalties lie.
 Garry Disher’s novel explores themes of intolerance, racism, friendship and love and the way these are heightened and tested during war.